olive-groves/butterfly_viewer/docs/DOWNLOAD_TUTORIAL.md

 When synced, the zoom level in all image windows is set such that the size of a given pixel is the same  across all images.
 In other words, if you sync an Image A of 1000px × 1000px with an Image B of 500px × 500px, Image B will then appear smaller compared to A because B is half its size.
 This can give the impression that B is "zoomed out" compared to A.

 **Remember: Images must be registered** to properly compare them with synchronous features and sliding overlays in the Viewer.
-This means the images must have identical resolutions with their features aligned.
+This means their heights and widths must match and the features within those images must be aligned.
 You can use the [Butterfly Registrator<sup>↗</sup>](#where-is-butterfly-registrator) to register images to one another.

 ## Where is Butterfly Registrator?